 - The middle circle is the " how ", as some companies claim they have a "differentiated value proposition", "proprietary process", "unique sales model", etc. Usually, it says why something is different from others. the same, or why is it better.

-- The innermost circle is " why ", which refers to what is the reason for our actions, what is the purpose of our essence, what is our belief, why does our company exist, why do I get up every morning, why do others care about my ideas, etc.
+- The innermost circle is " why ", which refers to what is the reason for our actions, what is the purpose of our essence, what is our belief, why does our company exist, why do I get up every morning, why do others care about our ideas, etc.

 Most teams and individuals approach things and communicate from the outside in, that is, from the “what” to the “why.”
 And the companies and leaders who inspire, inspire, and inspire enthusiasm in people start with the “why.”